laythq/CV/README.md

 ### Layth Al-Qattan

 I am a full-stack junior developer and have just completed a 12-week intensive coding bootcamp at Makers in London.
 I am looking to keep learning and developing as a coder and would like to join a dynamic and compelling company and surround myself with passionate developers that I can learn from.
-My absolute priority is to continue developing my technical ability and to start contributing to a professional team.
+My absolute priority is to continue developing my technical ability and to start contributing to a professional dev team.
 I love working with others, and writing clean, fully-tested code that my team can rely on.

 ## Skills